MartinGitti/developer-profile/README.md

 My web developer portfolio that showcases my skills and projects.

 * All projects can be seen on my GitHub profile.
+* My developer profile project was put together using React.
 <hr/>

 ## Demo display opf web page: